 All forms of emergency contraception are both safe and effective options for emergency contraception in women with SLE, even in those with antiphospholipid antibodies.

-Tesher MS, Whitaker A, Gilliam M, Wager-Weiner L, Onel KB.
-Contraception for adolescents with lupus.
-Pediatric Rheumatol Online J. 2010;8:10.
+Tesher MS, Whitaker A, Gilliam M, et al., Contraception for adolescents with lupus.
+Pediatr Rheumatol Online J. 2010; 8: 10.

 Initial Approval October 2015; Revised January 2017; Reaffirmed July 2018.

 The Foundation for Exxcellence in Women’s Health, Inc (“Foundation”) is committed to accuracy and will review and validate all Pearls on an ongoing basis to reflect current practice.

 This document is designed to aid practitioners in providing appropriate obstetric and gynecologic care.
 Recommendations are derived from major society guidelines and high quality evidence when available, supplemented by the opinion of the author and editorial board when necessary.
 It should not be construed as dictating an exclusive course of treatment or procedure to be followed.